aujisti-ador/MusicAlbum/README.md

-# MusicAlbum is an android app to get available music list from web using React Native.
+# MusicAlbum is an android app developed with React Native to get available music list from web api.